VSCodeVim/Vim/README.md

 #### `j`, `k` and others don't repeat when I hold them down.

-On OSX, the fix is to run this in the terminal:
+On OSX, the fix is to run this in the terminal.
+Be mindful as this is a global setting:

-`defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`
+`defaults write -g ApplePressAndHoldEnabled -bool false`

 #### How can I bind `jj` to `<esc>`?